-The stage of pre-training equips language models with great potential, especially as the number of model parameters and the scale of unlabeled corpora keep growing, which can be proved by the superior performance achieved by prompt learning on a range of benchmark tasks [14].
+The pre-training phase enhances the capability of language models, particularly as the number of model parameters and the magnitude of unlabeled corpora continue to expand.
+This assertion is supported by the impressive performance achieved by prompt learning on various benchmark tasks [14].
 Prompt learning [15] wraps the input sequence with a template containing masked tokens to handle downstream tasks by imitating the pre-training objectives.
 By which, the great potential of PLMs is better stimulated.
-Therefore, continual pre-training on in-domain data (Domain-Adaptive Pre-Training, DAPT) or task-relevant data (Task-Adaptive Pre-Training, TAPT) is a recommended option when the downstream scenarios are of specific domains and no relevant data shows up in the unlabeled corpora.
+Therefore, further pre-training on in-domain data (Domain-Adaptive Pre-Training, DAPT) or task-relevant data (Task-Adaptive Pre-Training, TAPT) is a highly recommended option when the downstream scenarios involve specific domains and no relevant data is available in the unlabeled corpora.
+Figure 1 exhibits the advantages of further pre-training for pre-trained language models as listed by ChatGPT, the most remarkable PLM in recent days.

-Other than domain-specific knowledge and task-dependent information that are gained from incremental unlabeled unstructured text, sometimes it is necessary for PLMs to be equipped with the capability of commonsense reasoning.
-Furthermore, pre-training can be extended to other data of a different structure, such as Knowledge Graph (KG).
-A typical KG is composed of RDF triples (h, r, t), where h and r represent head entity and tail entity respectively, r represents their relationship.
+Apart from domain-specific knowledge and task-relevant information that are attained from unlabeled unstructured text, sometimes equipping PLMs with the capability of commonsense reasoning can further enhance their efficacy.
+In this regard, the phase of further pre-training can be extended to heterogeneous data, such as Knowledge Graphs (KGs), A typical KG is composed of RDF triples (h, r, t), where h and t represent head entity and tail entity respectively, r represents their relationship.
 There have been various kinds of KGs, including linguistic [16], encyclopedia [17], commonsense [18], domain-specific [19].
-In one popular commonsense KG, ATOMIC [20], triples like (PersonX applies to jobs, xEffect, gets hired), (PersonX asks PersonY for money, xWant, to go pay bills) are telling inferential knowledge about everyday life.
+For instance, ATOMIC [20], a frequently-used commonsense KG, contains triples that encode inferential knowledge about everyday life, such as (PersonX applies to jobs, xEffect, gets hired) and (PersonX asks PersonY for money, xWant, to go pay bills).